Eric Brown (golfer)

-Eric Chalmers Brown (15 February 1925 – 6 March 1986) was a Scottish professional golfer.
+Eric Chalmers Brown (15 February 1925 – 6 March 1986) was a Scottish professional golfer and bar owner.

+Early life

-Eric Brown was born in Edinburgh.
+Brown was born in Edinburgh, Scotland.
 Aged fifteen months he moved to Bathgate, when his father George got a job as a technical-subjects teacher.
 Eric stayed in Stuart Terrace and played at the golf course across the road.

+Professional career

-He represented Great Britain in the Ryder Cup in 1953, 1955, 1957 and 1959 and had a 4–4–0 win–loss–half record.
+Brown represented Great Britain in the Ryder Cup in 1953, 1955, 1957 and 1959 and had a 4–4–0 win–loss–half record.
 He won all of his four singles matches but lost his four foursomes matches.
 He topped the European Order of Merit in 1957.
 He was the non-playing captain of the British Ryder Cup teams in 1969 and 1971.
 He won the Scottish PGA Championship eight times between 1956 and 1968.

+In 1974, he opened his own pub called Eric Brown's on Dalry Road in Edinburgh.
+The pub would become a fixture on the city's music scene and would host early performances from future top ten hitmakers like The Associates and The Thompson Twins on its small stage.

+Personal life

 In March 1986, Brown died of a stroke at his home in Edinburgh.